StepanTita/kaggle-arc-agi/README.md

 * Expanding on previous idea - we take each of the training examples, and learning on the rest trying to predict it as test.
 When we see an error - we add this error to the context and try on different training examples and add this as a separarte prompt section.

+* Use above technique to generate error corrections for the training set and augment data

 Dataset update:
 ```bash
 kaggle datasets init -p models/gemma-2-9b-it/baseline